Blue background white text.

 Hosted by Professor Mike Gordon, Liverpool Law School.

 Dr Serkan Yolcu holds his first law degree (LLB) from Dokuz Eylul University.
 He spent a period of his undergraduate education in Germany.
 He completed his master of law (LLM) (in public law) at Uludag University.
 In January 2018 Serkan received his PhD degree (in public law) from Ankara University.
 He has been at Oxford University Faculty of Law and at Boston College Law School as visiting researcher.
 Serkan finished his Max Weber Postdoctoral Fellowship in September 2019.
-He is currently an Assistant Professor at Izmir University of Economics Faculty of Law, Turkey.
+He is currently an Associate Professor of Constitutional Law at Bilkent University Faculty of Law, Ankara, Turkey.

 Ilenia Ruggiu